Mathématique: Chapter 6

 “Because it’s a fucking cryptography problem, Young.
 For fuck’s sake.”

-“So let us assume,” Rush said, recovering his equilibrium, “that I claim to have an elegantly constructed algorithm that will open the locked door.”
+“Let’s assume,” Rush said, recovering his equilibrium, “that I claim to have an elegantly constructed algorithm that’ll open the locked door.”

 “Oh it’s elegantly constructed, is it?
-Nice work,” Young said, stifling another yawn.
+Nice work.”
+Young stifled another yawn.

-“Let us also assume that you are possessed of some critical faculties.
-You would like to pay me for use of my algorithm, but you are disinclined to do so unless you know that it works.
-I, however, am certainly not going to tell you how it works.
-So you need a method of verification to ensure that I’m not cheating you.”
+“Let us also assume you are possessed of some critical faculties.
+You’ll pay me for use of my algorithm, but you’re disinclined to do so unless you know that it works.
+I, however, won’t be telling you how it works.
+So you need a method of verification to ensure I’m not cheating you.”

 “I would not trust you at all, by the way,” Young said.